What is a Mental Health Coordinator?

 Now Offering MHC Support for Creative Projects

-I’m currently offering Mental Health Coordination (MHC) support for documentary films, unscripted and scripted television, feature films, podcasts, live performance projects such as theater or artist tours.
-I also welcome collaboration with authors or other creative artists developing emotionally complex or socially engaged work.
-If you’re exploring something outside these categories, feel free to reach out, I’m open to supporting a range of artistic visions.
+I currently provide Mental Health Coordination (MHC) support across documentary films, unscripted television, and podcasts.
+I also welcome collaboration with authors, creative artists, and advocates working on emotionally layered or socially engaged projects.
+If your work falls outside these categories, feel free to reach out.
+I’m open to supporting a wide range of artistic visions.